ginettelafit/ApproxPowerIL/README.md

 A Shiny application and R package to perform power analysis to select the number of persons for multilevel models with autocorrelated errors using asymptotic approximations of the information matrix

-The repository contains functions used in the following [preprint](https://psyarxiv.com/tj5bv):
+The repository contains functions used in the following [preprint](https://psyarxiv.com/tj5bv): Lafit, G., Artner, R., & Ceulemans, E. (2023, February 24).
+Enabling analytical power calculations for multilevel models with autocorrelated errors through deriving and approximating the information matrix.

-Lafit...
-Complete

 Users can download the app and run locally on their computer by executing the following commands in R or Rstudio.